 Check the information presented on load tickets to verify compliance with the proper mix design for the structural element being poured.
-Also ensure compliance with the time limitations required by Table 509:1 of the Standard Specifications.
+Also ensure compliance with the time limitations for completion of concrete placement required by Table 509:1 of the Standard Specifications.